OlganeOlga/MathMod/RAPPORT.md

                 """
                 change it to pivot tabel
                 """
-            """the arrays' item are dict with keys: date, value and quality.
+            """the arrays' item are dictionary {key: {date, value and quality}}.
-            I want remove quality but replace value to nympy.nan if quality is not G or Y
+            I want to remove quality but replace value to nympy.nan if quality is not G or Y
             """
             stat_set = {}
             for item in last_points: